mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 BYODomain configuration requires you to have access to modify DNS records on your domain.

-Domain verification requires the addition of a TXT record validate domain ownership.
+Domain verification requires the addition of a TXT record to validate domain ownership.

 Receiving mail requires configuring MX records.
 Sending mail requires configuring DKIM and SPF records.

 The following sections will show how to: